 Cultural houses and community cultural clubs

 Prior to 1989, cultural houses in Poland were leading institutions of the communist cultural politics.
 It was difficult to find their equivalent in democratic European countries.
 There were even problems with translating the term itself.
 No law defines cultural houses.
-The Act on Organising and Conducting Cultural Activity merely states that this is one of the possible forms of organising cultural activity but does not indicate differences or gives a description.
+The Act on Organising and Conducting Cultural Activity merely states that this is one of the possible forms of organising cultural activity, but does not indicate differences or gives a description.
 However, cultural houses run by state enterprises were dismantled in the free market economy environment because their costs were seen as unjustified.

-The extent to which cultural houses and community cultural clubs are financed by the government and local administrations is presented in chapter 7.1.3.
+The extent to which cultural houses and community cultural clubs are financed by the the government and local administrations is presented in chapter 7.1.3.

 An important programme has been launched by the National Centre for Culture.
 The Culture House + (Dom kultury +) aims at creating equal access to culture for the inhabitants of rural areas and improvement of participation in culture.
 The concept of the programme is to initiate the process of transformation of the existing culture houses into modern local culture centres.
-The programme consists of 3 priorities: Training, Development and Infrastructure.
+The programme consists of three priorities: Training, Development and Infrastructure.
 An important part of the programme is creating the Support Network – an interactive platform of cooperation and exchange for all culture houses.
 It aims at having development strategies created on the basis of socio-economic-cultural diagnosis of the given municipality or commune; actively animating the cultural life of local communities; creating possibilities for basic but universal cultural education, etc.